constretto/constretto-core/README.md

     @Test
     public void someTestRequiringEnvironmentTagsToBeSet() {
         ConstrettoConfiguration configuration = new ConstrettoBuilder().createSystemPropertiesStore().getConfiguration();
         // current tags will be “purejunit” and “test”
-     …
+        // more logic here...
     }
 }
 ```